pawelgalazka/cli/README.md

 Type "script.js --help" for more information
 ```

+Also each annotation is optional and custom annotations like `examples`
+(basically other than description, params and options) will be treated
+in `--help` content as additional header with string value.

 ### Custom --help

 You can provide `help` function to `cli` call, which can generate